oloert/oloert.github.io/_pages/research.md

 <!-- <a id="paper"><b>[Paper]</b></a>
 <a id="slides"><b>[Slides]</b></a> -->
 </div>
 <div id="ricardoAbstract" class="paper-link-div" style="display:none;"><p><strong><em>Preliminary: </em></strong>How does product concentration affect welfare gains from trade?
-While traditional quantitative trade models can account for export concentration, they are unable to adequately match import concentration.
-In this paper we enrich a multi-country Ricardian model of international trade to match import and export concentration.
-Our model is also able to account for changes in the Least Traded Products margin after a trade liberalization.</p></div>
+While traditional quantitative trade models can account for export concentration, they are unable to adequately match import concentration, particularly the fact that richer countries import a greater variety of goods.
+In this paper we enrich a multi-country Ricardian model of international trade to match both import and export concentration.
+Our model is also able to account for changes in the Least Traded Products margin (as defined in Kehoe and Ruhl, 2013) after a trade liberalization.</p></div>
 * ***The Economics of Green Firms***
 <div id="container" class="unhide-button" class="paper-link-div">
 <a id="abstract" onclick="displayTog('ectpAbstract')"><b>[Abstract]</b></a>
 <!-- <a id="paper"><b>[Paper]</b></a>
 <a id="slides"><b>[Slides]</b></a> -->
 </div>
 <div id="ectpAbstract" class="paper-link-div" style="display:none;"><p><strong><em>Preliminary: </em></strong>How do producers of clean technology inputs differ from other firms?
 How responsive is the "Green Industry" to environmental policy?
-Using firm level data linked with survey responses, I identify producers of Environmental and Clean Technology Products (ECTP) and study their composition and dynamics over time</p></div>
+Using novel firm-level data from Canada, I identify producers of Environmental and Clean Technology Products (ECTP) and study their composition and dynamics over time</p></div>